-pygambit.gambit.MixedStrategyProfile.strategy value
+pygambit.gambit.MixedStrategyProfile.player_regret

-MixedStrategyProfile.strategy_value(strategy: Strategy | str) \rightarrow float | Rational strategy (Strategy or str) - The strategy to get the payoff for.
-If a string is passed, the strategy is determined by finding the strategy with that label, if any.
+MixedStrategyProfile.player_regret(player: Player | str) \rightarrow float | Rational player (Player or str) - The player to get the regret for.
+If a string is passed, the player is determined by finding the player with that label, if any.

-Returns the expected payoff to playing the strategy, if all other players play according to the profile.
+Returns the regret of player for playing their mixed strategy, if all other players play according to the profile.